hapax/hapax.github.io/assets/teaching.md

 only dream of.
 I saw that maths could be deep and bewitchingly strange.

-At the same time, I was reading pop science books about physics, fun things like relativity, black holes and quantum mechanics.
+At the same time, I was reading pop science books about fun topics like relativity, black holes and quantum mechanics.
-The books were mysterious but inviting, filled with pictures and metaphors and colourful examples that gave tantalising hints about the subject without ever really explaining it.
+The books were mysterious but inviting, filled with pictures and metaphors and colourful examples that tantalised but did not, ultimately, enlighten me.
 I began to suspect that I was missing something.
 To paraphrase Galileo, if I wanted to speak with the universe, it looked like I needed to learn the lanaguage of mathematics rather than colourful analogies.